aws-samples/realtime-fraud-prevention/README.md

 #  Real time Fraud Prevention and Visualisation using Amazon Fraud Detector

-This repository accompanies the [Real time Fraud Prevention and Visualisation using Amazon Fraud Detector](https://aws.amazon.com/blogs/big-data/) blog post.
+This repository accompanies the [Build and visualize a real-time fraud prevention system using Amazon Fraud Detector](https://aws.amazon.com/blogs/machine-learning/build-and-visualize-a-real-time-fraud-prevention-system-using-amazon-fraud-detector/) blog post.
 It contains **one** [AWS Cloudformation](https://aws.amazon.com/cloudformation/) template.

 The template deploys:
 1. Sample transaction producer running as an [AWS Lambda Function](https://aws.amazon.com/lambda/).
 The function is scheduled to run every minute generating 30 transactions per minute.